-The Company holds a 100% interest in mineral claims in Colorado, USA, collectively referred to as the Dawson-Green Mountain property (the "Property").
+The Company holds a 100% interest in mineral claims in Colorado, USA, collectively referred to as the Dawson-El Plomo property (the "Property"), formerly referred to as Dawson-Green Mountain.
 The Dawson section ("Dawson"), located at the eastern end of the Property comprises an advanced gold project with exploration potential.
+The El Plomo section ("El Plomo") is located to the west of, and contiguous with the Dawson section and is believed to be prospective for Broken Hill Type ("BHT") silver-lead-zinc mineralization.
+The Company holds mineral claims (Special Blocks), in Zimbabwe totaling 201 hectares, referred to as Nyanga North ("Nyanga"), which are prospective for gold and base metals.
 The Company's objective is to explore and evaluate its mineral claims to determine whether the properties contain economic resources warranting a development program.

-As at December 31, 2021, the Company has cash of \$712,863, working capital of \$752,907, shareholders' equity of \$7,050,182 and an accumulated deficit of \$5,251,430.
-The Company's financial statements as at December 31, 2021 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
+As at December 31, 2022, the Company has cash of \$402,953, working capital of \$371,119, shareholders' equity of \$6,761,837 and an accumulated deficit of \$6,022,251.
+The Company's financial statements as at December 31, 2022 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.

-Management has concluded that the Company has sufficient funds to meet its minimum corporate, administrative and property obligations for the next 12 months.
-Currently, the Company is required to make minimum annual payments of approximately US\$53,550 to keep the Property in good standing.
-The Company's 2021 obligation was paid and recorded in the 2020 fiscal year.
+Management of the Company concluded that at December 31, 2022, the Company did not have sufficient funds to meet its minimum corporate, administrative and property obligations for the next 12 months.
+In order to alleviate the situation, the Company intends to raise additional capital.
+Currently, the Company is required to make minimum annual payments of approximately US\$42,400 to keep the Property in good standing.
+2022 Property obligations have been paid and recorded in 2021 and 2022.
+The Company is also required to pay annual inspection fees of approximately US\$6,030 each December to keep Nyanga in good standing.
 In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future, which is at least, but not limited to, 12 months from the end of the reporting period.
 In order to develop the Property, the Company will need to raise additional capital.
 If the Company is unable to raise additional capital in the future, the Company may need to curtail operations, liquidate assets, seek additional capital on less favourable terms and/or pursue other remedial measures.
 These financial statements do not include any adjustments related to the recoverability and classification of assets or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
 These adjustments may be material.